dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-microsoft-fabric.md

 ---

 ## Supported authentication methods
-The two supported authentication methods are:
+The supported authentication methods are:
-- Azure Active Directory service principal
+- Azure Active Directory (Azure AD) service principal
-- Azure Active Directory password
+- Azure AD password

-SQL password (LDAP) is not supported in Microsoft Fabric Synapse Data Warehouse so you must use Azure Active Directory (Azure AD).
+SQL password (LDAP) is not supported in Microsoft Fabric Synapse Data Warehouse so you must use Azure AD.
 This means that to use Microsoft Fabric in dbt Cloud, you will need at least one Azure AD service principal to connect dbt Cloud to Fabric, ideally one service principal for each user.

 ### Active Directory service principal
 The following are the required fields for setting up a connection with a [Microsoft Fabric](https://docs.starburst.io/starburst-enterprise/index.html) using Azure AD service principal authentication.